-From Melech Graftein’s Sholom Aleichem Panorama
+From Sholom Aleichem Panorama

-London, Ontario, Canada: 1948
+London, Ontario, Canada: The Jewish Observer, 1948,

-Translated from the Yiddish by I. D. Berkowitz
+Translated from the Yiddish by

 This Yiddish letter from Sholem Aleichem to Jacob Dinezon was translated into English by Sholem Aleichem’s son-in-law, the Hebrew-Yiddish author I. D. Berkowitz.
 It appeared in Dos Sholom Aleichem Buch (1926), which Berkowitz compiled and edited to mark the tenth anniversary of the humorist’s death.

-Melech Grafstein writes, “The Yiddish writer and Peretz’s stalwart, Jacob Dyneson, had headed a committee in Warsaw to buy out the copyrights of Sholom Aleichem’s works from several publishers.
+Melech Grafstein writes, “The Yiddish writer and Peretz’s stalwart, Jacob Dinezon, had headed a committee in Warsaw to buy out the copyrights of Sholom Aleichem’s works from several publishers.
 These copyrights were presented to the humorist on his twenty-fifth anniversary as a Yiddish writer.”

 Nervi, March 27, 1909

-Beloved good and dear Jacob Dyneson:
+Beloved, good, and dear Jacob Dinezon:

 If I tried to tell you a hundredth part of the way I feel about you, I know that that would be sheer profanation.
-If I am fated to live a few years longer than I have been expecting, I shall doubtless be able to say that it’s your fault, yours and that of all the other friends who have done so much to carry out your idea of “the redemption of the imprisoned.”2 I shall differ my thanks to you to the time when I am in Warsaw and in good health.
+If I am fated to live a few years longer than I have been expecting, I shall doubtless be able to say that it’s your fault, yours and that of all the other friends who have done so much to carry out your idea of “the redemption of the imprisoned.”
+I shall differ my thanks to you to the time when I am in Warsaw and in good health.
 For the present I am conveying to you regards and a brotherly kiss from me and mine, those that you know and those that you do not know.